Members and guests welcome to attend.

 - HIGH/LOW FIELD 9:30am First Saturday of every month.

-- LOW FIELD 6:30pm First and Third Thursday of every month.
+- LOW FIELD 6:30pm Second and Fourth Thursday of every month

 Skeet shooting is shot over nine shooting pads positioned in a semicircle between a high tower trap 3m above ground on one side and a low trap at ground level on the other side.
 The flight and speed of the targets is fixed, but as shooters move around the shooting pads, they are presented with a variety of single and double targets at different angles.